user00000001/tesrasdk-ts/CONTRIBUTING.md

 Issues
 ------

-Feel free to submit issues and enhancement requests [here](https://github.com/ontio/ontology-ts-sdk/issues/new).
+Feel free to submit issues and enhancement requests [here](https://github.com/TesraSupernet/tesra-ts-sdk/issues/new).
 Please consider [how to ask a good question](https://stackoverflow.com/help/how-to-ask) and take the time to research your issue before asking for help.

 Duplicate questions will be closed.

-Any unrelated comments or questions can be asked in the [Ontology Discord](https://discordapp.com/invite/4TQujHj).
+Any unrelated comments or questions can be asked in the [Tersa Discord](https://discordapp.com/invite/4TQujHj).